creative-workflow/easy-terminal-app/README.md

 Configuration:
  * edit `./bootstrap` for public configurations
- * create your private `./bootstrap.local` file to store sensitive data (make sure you add bootstrap.local to your `.gitignore` file ;)
+ * create your private `./app.bootstrap.local` file to store sensitive data (make sure you add app.bootstrap.local to your `.gitignore` file ;)

 Available libs:
  color                  helps dealing with colors in terminal